 Biology & Reproduction

-The paper wasp is given this name because of the paper like material they construct their nests with.
-They are very similar in appearance to the yellow jacket, but are not as aggressive.
+The paper wasp is given this name because of the paper-like material they construct their nests with.
+They are very similar in appearance to the yellow jacket but are not as aggressive.
 They exist in small colonies without a worker bee system.
 The queens will overwinter and build nests in the spring.
 The founding queens are joined by other queens who help build the nest and maintain it.
 These secondary queens will become the workers and relegate egg lying to the first queen.
-However, if that queen dies then one of the secondary queens will take over the job of egg lying.
+However, if that queen dies then one of the secondary queens will take over the job of egg laying.
 A single egg will be laid in each cell of the nest and, once it hatches, will be fed other insects.
 The cell will eventually be capped so the wasp can continue growing.

-Nests have a single layer of the paper like material with open cells (holes).
+Nests have a single layer of the paper-like material with open cells (holes).
 The paper wasp will hang the come from twigs and branches on trees or shrubs.
 This can cause concern if people are trimming branches or picking fruit.
 They can also hang them from porch ceilings, window and door frames, railings, and more.
 In the autumn the queens are likely to come inside where they will find a suitable place to overwinter.
 This includes skylights, chimneys, and vents.